lwang-astro/PeTar/README.md

 ##### Use stellar evolution
 ```
-./configure --with-interrupt=[bse/mobse]
+./configure --with-interrupt=[bse/mobse/bseEmp]
 ```
-Currently there are two options of stellar evolution packages based on SSE/BSE (Hurley et al. 2000, MNRAS, 315, 543; 2002, MNRAS, 329, 897):
+Currently there are three options of stellar evolution packages based on SSE/BSE (Hurley et al. 2000, MNRAS, 315, 543; 2002, MNRAS, 329, 897):
 - bse: the updated SSE/BSE version from Banerjee et al. 2020, A&A, 639, A41.
-- mobse: the MOBSE from Giacobbo et al. 2018, MNRAS, 474, 2959.
+- mobse: the MOSSE/MOBSE from Giacobbo et al. 2018, MNRAS, 474, 2959.
+- bseEmp: the udpated SSE/BSE version from Tanikawa et al. 2020, MNRAS, 495, 4170.
+Notice that here all SSE/BSE package names (here after [bse_name]) only contain 'bse', but the SSE package is also included.

-When this option is switched on, the standalone tool _petar.(mo)bse_ will also be compiled and installed.
+When this option is switched on, the standalone tool _petar.[bse_name] will also be compiled and installed.
-This is a c++ based tool which call the SSE/BSE/MOBSE functions to evolve single and binary stars to the given age and metallicity.
+This is a c++ based tool which call the stellar evolution functions to evolve single and binary stars to the given age and metallicity.
 OpenMP parallelization is used to speed up the calculation if a large group of stars and binaries are provided.

 ##### Use _Galpy_ external potential library
 ```